saianand32/tutorials/Git/1_gitLocal.md

 6. $git commit -m "first commit" //to commit all changes

-7. $git log //prints a log of all commits
+7. $git log //prints a log of all commits before including head
+   $git log --all //prints a log of all commits before and after head including head

 8. $git reset ebb82265c5b48bc05015c9d4cef85f0d652bfae1    //reverts to this commit id and removes all the above commits
 // and the reverted items are moved to unstaged area not even on the staged area